Node 26 – Ethical Redlines: Where the System Will Not Bend

 - and some lines should never be crossed

-This module establishes firm, immovable limits.
+This Node establishes firm, immovable limits.

 1. It defines absolute boundaries